TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 **Developer:** HAL Laboratory
 **Year:** 2001

 Melee was lightning in a bottle - a party game that accidentally became one of the most technical fighting games ever made.
 Nintendo's all-stars brawling on increasingly chaotic stages was fun enough, but the advanced techniques (wavedashing, L-canceling, directional influence) created a skill ceiling so high that people are still mastering it twenty years later.
 The roster was perfect, the stages were memorable, and the speed was just right - faster and tighter than the original, with more weight than later entries.
 It dominated competitive gaming for decades and still has a passionate scene.
 Four-player free-for-alls with items on high were chaos.
 One-on-one Fox dittos on Final Destination were intense technical showcases.
 Melee accommodated both and excelled at everything.
+It should be a Switch 2 remaster.....yet Nintendo seems to despise it?

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>